kvarlamo/b4n-vandal/README.md

 * pass

 ### Variables generator section: vars

 You can define any vars and their ranges.
-For most cases just one var will be enough.
+For most cases just one variable will be enough.

 ### Services sections: p2p, p2m, m2m

 Each service section consists of list of services of each type.
-Each service has its name and list of service interfaces You can reference variables defined in vars as $var and apply simple math evaluations $var+1 or Service_$var
+Each service has its name and list of service interfaces.
+You can reference variables defined in vars as $var and apply simple math evaluations ($var+1) or string concatenations (Service_$var).

 ## Run